arangodb/python-arango/docs/batch.rst

 Batch Execution
 ---------------

-Python-arango supports **batch execution**.
-Requests to ArangoDB server are placed in client-side in-memory queue, and committed together in a single HTTP call.
-After the commit, results can be retrieved from :ref:`BatchJob` objects.
+In **batch execution**, requests to ArangoDB server are stored in client-side in-memory queue, and committed together in a single HTTP call.
+After the commit, results can be retrieved later from :ref:`BatchJob` objects.

 **Example:**